lemurengine/lemurbot/README.md

 php artisan migrate
 ```

-### Run the command to install the data required to run the app
+### Run the command to install a user, a bot and the AIML data
+If you are migrating or already have this data you probably will not need to run this (see section at top of page about migrating)
 ```php
 php artisan lemur:install-all --admin=[admin_email] --bot=[bot_name] --data=[none|min|max]
 ```